 4 Overview

-Editor’s Note: This clause to describe network slicing features and capabilities, and existing network slicing related support in different 3GPP groups.
-In particular, different slice management procedures that are relevant for specifying media streaming aspects of network slicing are described in this clause.

 4.0 Assumptions

 The following assumptions apply to the present document:

 1. Possible and efficient solutions based on network slicing are sought to support the use cases listed in clause 5 and many others that also require differentiated QoS for their application streams.
 Network slicing may not be the only solution to support these use cases, but is one possible solution.